informalsystems/quint/doc/adr004-effect-system.md

 export interface ArrowEffect { kind: 'arrow', params: Effect[], result: Effect }
 ```

-These is a separate class of variables that range over effects, which can be
+There is a separate class of variables that range over effects, which can be
 substituted with another effect during inference.
 Those are the most general
 When no effect information for a given expression is available, the effect is left
 undetermined, as indicated by an effect variable.
 I.e. `def foo(x) = x` will have be inferred to have the effect signature `(e) => e`, where `e` is an effect variable, since there are no constraints on the effect of `x`.
 An **effect variable** `e` is equivalent to the effect `Read[v1] & Update[v2] & Temporal[v3]`, where `v1`, `v2` and `v3` are _entity variables_.